 Don’t include a competition slide

 If you were in a job interview, would you start talking about how bad the other candidates were?
 If you were on a date, would you start talking about your “competitors”?
 The deck is to get someone to take a first meeting.
-Get me excited, don’t give me a reason to not take the meeting.
+Get me excited, don’t give me a reason not to take the meeting.

 Also, everyone has either an axis with themselves in the upper right and everyone else worse than them, or a list of features with their all green checkmarks, and the competitors have some red ones.
-They are cliches and don’t really help at this stage.
+They are cliches and don’t help at this stage.

 Hire a designer for amazing design

 Great design is table stakes.
 Don’t give a VC a reason to overlook you by skimping on your design budget.